catmaid/CATMAID/API_CHANGELOG.md

   The new parameter 'with_edition_times' can now be used to return the edition time for every returned treenode, connector and labe/tag.

+- `POST /{project_id}/skeletons/reroot`:
+  A successful reroot operation now returns also the new root node's edition time.

 ### Deprecations

 None.